pedrorfigueiredo/pedrorfigueiredo/README.md

 ### Greetings my friends! 👋

 My name is Pedro Figueirêdo.
 I am a Front-end Developer.
 I really love to learn new technologies.
-I’m currently learning about React and all its universe.
-I’m looking to collaborate on cool and interesting projects.
+I’m currently studying React and its fascinating universe.
+I’m looking to collaborate on cool projects and interesting people.

 Find me on my social media